Songkok: Malaysia

-In Malaysia, traditional male Malay attire consists of a songkok, shirt, matching pants, and waist wrap that is called a songket.
-In a Dewan Undangan Negeri (State Legislative Assemblies) or in Dewan Rakyat (Parliament), all members (regardless of race or religion) within the legislative assembly, are required to wear the songkok (with a gold middle stripe) as a formal custom, at every State Customary Opening of Parliament (or respective State Legislative Assemblies), held once annually, in order to comply with the dress code of each legislative assembly opening.
-This is done to ensure decorum whenever the respective Head of State (Yang di-Pertuan Agong for the Parliament of Malaysia, respective Sultans or Yang diPertua Negeri for each State Legislative Assemblies) is present to open the legislative assembly proceedings for the year.
-Similarly, all recipients of honorific orders bestowed by either the Yang di-Pertuan Agong (for federal honorific orders) or the Sultan (for each respective state honorific orders), are required to wear the gold-striped songkok along with the official customary attire in Malaysia, to receive their honorific orders in person.
+In Malaysia, traditional male Malay attire consists of a songkok, shirt, matching pants, and a waist wrap called the songket.
+At Dewan Undangan Negeri (State Legislative Assemblies) or in Dewan Rakyat (Parliament), all members (regardless of race or religion) of the legislative assembly are required to wear the songkok (with a gold middle stripe) as a formal custom, at every State Customary Opening of Parliament (or respective State Legislative Assemblies), held once annually, in order to comply with the dress code of each legislative assembly opening.
+This is done to ensure decorum whenever the respective Head of State (Yang di-Pertuan Agong for the Parliament of Malaysia, respective Sultans or Yang diPertua Negeri for each State Legislative Assembly) is present to open the legislative assembly proceedings for the year.
+Similarly, all recipients of honorific orders bestowed by either the Yang di-Pertuan Agong (for federal honorific orders) or the Sultan (for each respective state honorific orders), are required to wear the gold-striped songkok along with the official customary attire in Malaysia to receive their honorific orders in person.

-The Speaker of the Dewan Rakyat themselves wears a songkok in place of the colonial wig, as are also judges in their court dress.
-The latter was pioneered by future-Chief Justice of Malaya Hashim Sani Yeop during his then chairing of the Ipoh High Court in 1978; his choice was seen as highly contentious and transgressive among more senior judges at the time who wanted to abide by English court tradition.
+The Speaker of the Dewan Rakyat themself wears a songkok in place of the colonial wig, as do judges in their court dress.
+The latter was pioneered by future Chief Justice of Malaya Hashim Sani Yeop during his then chairing of the Ipoh High Court in 1978; his choice was seen as highly contentious and transgressive among more senior judges at the time who wanted to abide by English court tradition.

 Singapore

-In Singapore, the songkok is not allowed to be worn in government schools, as part of the school uniform, as Singapore is officially a secular state and all religious headgear is not allowed to be worn.
+In Singapore, the songkok is not allowed to be worn in government schools as part of the school uniform, as Singapore is officially a secular state and all religious headgear is not allowed to be worn.
 It is part of the standard uniform at madrasahs (Islamic religious schools).

 Philippines

 In the Philippines, the songkok, known as kopiah or kupya, plays a role in the heraldry of the Sultanate of Sulu, and is part of the traditional wear of Bangsamoro men.
-It is part of the traditional formal clothing of Muslim Filipino men in general, along with a local Mindanaoan variation of the Baju Melayu and native malong (sarung).
+It is part of the traditional formal clothing of Muslim Filipino men in general, along with a local Mindanaoan variation of the Baju Melayu and the native malong (sarung).
 Some non-Muslim Lumad Filipino datu also wear the kopiah, as a result of being historically influenced by the fashions and customs of Muslim Filipinos.
 The kopiah is worn by Muslim Filipino men throughout the archipelago as a formal cap for prayers, and for religious and social functions.
-Kopiah with gold-string embroidery, or cuts of inaul or fabric with okir designs are gaining popularity alongside the conservative black velvet version.
-A red and white checkered Saudi-style ghutrah worn draped over a kopiah is a traditional indicator in the Southern Philippines of a hajji or male pilgrim who has been to Makkah as part of the hajj.
+Kopiah with gold-string embroidery, or cuts of inaul or fabric with okir designs, are gaining popularity alongside the conservative black velvet version.
+A red and white checkered Saudi-style ghutrah worn draped over a kopiah is a traditional indicator in the Southern Philippines of a hajji, a male pilgrim who has been to Makkah as part of the hajj.